mitchaiet/ASCIITerm/README.md

    ```
    python ASCIITerm.py
    ```

-*or*
+ASCIITerm defaults to a resolution of 80 columns, 24 rows.

-4b.
-Run the script with a custom column and row resolution:
+Run the script with a custom column and row resolution to match your needs:
    ```
    python ASCIITerm.py 100 30
    ```